Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 Install Pandoc 2.7.3 instead of the latest Pandoc (2.9.2.1 as of April 2020).
-The latter breaks `R CMD build` for 8 Bioconductor software packages (ChIPSeqSpike, FELLA, flowPloidy, MACPET, profileScoreDist, projectR, swfdr, and TVTB) with the following error:
+The latter breaks `R CMD build` for 8 Bioconductor software packages (FELLA, flowPloidy, MACPET, profileScoreDist, projectR, swfdr, and TVTB) with the following error:

     !
 LaTeX Error: Environment cslreferences undefined.